DHIWAHAR-K/Image-Segmentation/README.md

 ## License
-Feel free to customize this README according to your project's specific requirements and details.
+Feel free to modify and use the code for evaluating classification models or educational purposes!.